 Who Am I?

 Well, like anyone with a brain, I’m still finding out!
-One thing I do know though, having just ‘celebrated’ yet another birthday - there is no room for a sixty-four year old who hasn’t got their act together, whether as an author - or anything else where you are striving for something alongside all these incredibly talented younger people I see around me [god rot them!!!], and their quick-acting brains and intellects.
+One thing I do know though, having just ‘celebrated’ yet another birthday - there is no room for a sixty-three year old who hasn’t got their act together, whether as an author - or anything else where you are striving for something alongside all these incredibly talented younger people I see around me [god rot them!!!], and their quick-acting brains and intellects.
 I have to practise using my brain every day just in order to prevent it atrophying.

 As a child growing up on the edge of the New Forest, we had freedoms that a lot of kids can only dream about today.
 We were out on our bikes all through the long summer holidays.
 We roamed for miles, went almost where we pleased, and no one ever bothered us or tried to restrain us.
 We played in woods, rivers, sand pits, quarries, on old disused wartime airfields and railway tracks [both are among the most evocative places I have ever been], and of course on the New Forest common land.
 The landscape there was empty by comparison with today.

 I still visit that area now, every six weeks or so, for family reasons.
 Whilst some areas within the New Forest National Park boundary have changed surprisingly little, outside, it feels crowded and kind of ‘hemmed in’.
 Compared to West Wales it now feels like some kind of miniature 'crazy golf' course!
 Once the family reasons are gone, I will probably have no other need, nor inclination, to return to the area, at least on a regular basis.
 As I say, though, growing up there in the early 1960s was something else, and it is still so vivid in my memory.

 School was crap – largely indifferent teachers and much bullying - and it was afterwards, at the University of Life, that I really began to learn.
 I worked in the family business for seven years, before starting out on my own at the age of twenty-three.